olusolasomorin/AI_fellowship_exam/README.md

-Mmy exam is blessed.
+My exam is blessed.
 Ain't going no where.